pib/netcat-cpi-kernel-module/README.md

 Cycles Per Instruction - The Kernel Module Edition
 --------------------------------------------------

-Welcome to the most unnecessarily complicated netcat album release format yet.
+Welcome an unnecessarily complicated netcat album release format.

-In this repository, you will be able to compile your own kernel module, create a `/dev/netcat` device and pipe its output into an audio player.
+In this repository, you will be able to compile a standalone executable, run it and pipe its output into an audio player.

 ```
-cat /dev/netcat | ogg123 -
+./netcat play | ogg123 -
 ```

 This repository contains the album's track data in source files, that came from `.ogg` files that were